Redone0001/waitlist/frontend/src/Pages/Guide/guides/tips/guide.md

 There are many items in eve that have variants with identical stats but different names.
 Saved fittings will just save what has been fitted.
 When looking at saved fittings be sure to check the market for module variants.
 The module stats are what matters not that the exact same module is used.
 Very often you can get the same fitting for less isk.

 You can see the difference in price of module variants using the compare tool.
 Drag and drop items into the Compare Tool or go to item variations and click compare.
 See the example below where lots of the various items we use in our fits could be bought cheaper for the same stats.
-Note that the highlighted Corelum A-Type Multispectrum Energized Membrane has lower statistics than its counter parts, this item is banned from TDF due to its lower resistances.
+Note that the highlighted Corelum A-Type Multispectrum Energized Membrane has lower statistics than its counter part.

 ![](comparetool.png)